evermeer/EVCloudKitDao/README.md

 - [CRToast](https://github.com/cruffenach/CRToast) - A modern iOS toast view that can fit your notification needs
 - [UIImage-Resize](https://github.com/AliSoftware/UIImage-Resize) - Category to add some resizing methods to the UIImage class, to resize it to a given CGSize — or fit in a CGSize keeping aspect ratio
 - [WhereAmI](https://github.com/lypiut/WhereAmI) - Easy to use Core Location library in Swift

-Unfortunately there is also a great library that can not be included using CocoaPods.
-The code for this has been added to this project.

-- [ExSwift](https://github.com/pNre/ExSwift) - A set of Swift extensions for standard types and classes

 ## Using EVCloudKitDao or EVCloudKitData in your own App